e41c/COMP3104_Group32_Assignment/README.md

  Created 3x files 100668121_devops.txt, 100668121_gb.txt, 100668121_sdlc.txt
  completed 10x commits, and merged in with main branch

+Second edit, added a new line to the readme file

 ## Hello!
 Welcome to Group 32's Dev Ops Assignment
 My name is *Ryan Lee* and welcome to my branch of the assignment!
 The purpose of the assignment was to introduce us to basic bash line commands and GitHub repository structuring.